Everything you need to know if you want to buy a boat for the first time in Hong Kong.

 Boat Operating License (Driving license)

-First thing when you are buying a small boat.
-Getting your Boat Driving License.
+First thing you need to do when you decide to buy a boat is to get a Boat Driving License.
 (Or Pleasure Vessel Operating License)

-If you are buying a big boat then obviously you can hire a captain who has all licenses to operate and maintain your boat.
+If you want to buy a boat which is big, lets say 50 footer or more in length, then obviously you can hire a captain who has all licenses to operate and maintain your boat.
 Just like how you would hire a driver for your car.

 There are courses available to get your license.
 Just like a driving course, but for boats there is no practical exam, therefore the course is also not practical.
 It is only understanding the concept by reading a book and doing past papers.
 So you are not really going to touch a boat to get the license to drive one.